 There is always something inside you that causes a mistake.
 You need to figure out what triggered the mistake.

 - Did you want to make money right now?

-- Was it because every one else is making money?
+- Was it because everyone else is making money?

 - Did you just have to be in the market?

-- Did you feel like to gamble?
+- Did you feel like gambling?